We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 What's the Alternative?

 The alternative is transcription that happens invisibly.
-A browser extension that captures audio and speaker names from within your own browser - no bot joining the call, no extra participant in the list, no recording notifications beyond what the platform itself provides.
+A browser extension that reads the transcript directly from the meeting platform's own closed captioning service, right from within your browser.
+No bot joining the call, no extra participant in the list, no recording notifications beyond what the platform itself provides.

 This is how IceCubes works.
 The extension runs in your Chrome or Edge browser.
-It captures the meeting audio and maps speaker names from the platform UI.
+Because it sits alongside the meeting UI, it reads the captions that Google Meet, Zoom, or Teams already generate and maps speaker names from the platform interface.
 When the call ends, you get a full transcript with real speaker names, an AI summary, action items, and sales insights.

 Your clients never know.
 Your meetings stay natural.
 And you still get every word captured with perfect speaker attribution.